So where have I been?

-Unlike the uncertainty and confusion that I shared with Clark, who could not decide if he was capable of sharing anything deeper than sex with a woman at this point in his life, Leo and I had no doubt that we wanted to be in a relationship of substance with each other - one that stands on a foundation of love, commitment, passion, respect, and loyalty.
+Unlike the uncertainty and confusion that I shared with Clark, who could not decide if he was capable of being in a committed relationship and sharing anything deeper than sex with a woman at this point in his life, Leo and I started on a course that felt destined for a future - one that stands on a foundation of love, commitment, passion, respect, and loyalty.

 I do not judge Clark's inability to be in a committed relationship.
 He was contending with two failed marriages, and healing takes time.
 I've been at this emotionally bankrupt place in my life too when lost moments in sexual bliss was all I could afford to give to a man.
 But I've since evolved beyond the need to fuck for the sake of fucking - and no longer derived any pleasure beyond the brief physical moment, but which would leave me racked with emotional and spiritual self-mutilated shame.
 And so, I moved on.

 The deception with which my relationship with Michael ended was coffined and buried like the dead.
 I honored the time we shared yes, but chose not to retain or bring anything from our past into my present.
 That he cheated on me, got engaged to the woman with whom he cheated and didn't tell me, yet kept coming to my bed while they planned their wedding - distorted everything I believed about him and our relationship.
 I was not sure what, if any, of the time we spent together was real.